Marco Andretti: SRX Racing

-After stepping away from full-time IndyCar racing, Andretti joined Tony Stewart and Ray Evernham's new Superstar Racing Experience where he would run the full six-race season in the #98 stock car.
+After stepping away from full-time IndyCar racing, Andretti joined Tony Stewart and Ray Evernham's new Superstar Racing Experience where he would run the full six-race season in the No. 98 stock car.
 Andretti would perform exceptionally well in the series, with him winning the race in Slinger Speedway late in the season.
 It was his first victory in any form of motorsports since his final IndyCar win in 2011.

 Andretti won the 2022 SRX Series championship, besting Ryan Newman by two points.
 The championship victory came despite not winning a race during the course of the year.

 A1 Grand Prix

 2008–09 season

 On November 3, 2008, Andretti was confirmed to be racing for A1 Team USA at the second round of the 2008–09 A1 Grand Prix season.
 Andretti was given the opportunity to race after Andretti Green Racing was revealed to be taking over the management of A1 Team USA starting with the 2008–09 season, and his father Michael Andretti became seat holder.